-They will have to answer for resisting a public official, throwing explosive material, blunt objects and smoke bombs and for participating in the brawl between both supporters, the violence, resistance and injuries caused – among others – to a policeman, the 15 ultras from Paganese and Casertana ended up under house arrest today for the clashes that took place in Pagani last 22st January.
+They will have to answer for resisting a public official, throwing explosive material, blunt objects and smoke bombs and for participating in the brawl between both supporters, the violence, the resistance and the injuries caused - among others - to a policeman, the 15 ultras from Paganese and Casertana ended up under house arrest today for the clashes that took place in Pagani last 22st January.

 Other recipients of the measure are three residents in the area of the clashes, authors of the throwing of stones, bottles and blunt objects towards the tifoseria opponent who was walking along the street towards the stadium.